CS639-Data-Management-for-Data-Science/f24/p2/README.md

 - 9:40 27 Sep 2024: Updating q15 sorting requirements (autograder will be fixed shortly)
 - 10:32 27 Sep 2024: Updating q21 sorting requirements (autograder will be fixed shortly)
 - 10:38 27 Sep 2024: Updating q23 & q24 sorting requirements (autograder will be fixed shortly)
+- 10:40 27 Sep 2024: Updating q25 sorting requirements (autograder will be fixed shortly)

 ## Parter policy for this assignment